basho-labs/little_riak_book/en/04-operators.md

 (confusingly also called a partition---the "P" in "CAP"), the remaining active nodes in the list become candidates to hold the data.

-So if the partition `7307508...` write could not connect to node `10.0.1.1`, Riak would then attempt to write that partition `7307508...` to `C@10.0.1.3` as a fallback (it's the next node in the list preflist after the 3 primaries).
+So if the partition `7307508...` write could not connect to node `A@10.0.1.1`, Riak would then attempt to write that partition `7307508...` to `C@10.0.1.3` as a fallback (it's the next node in the list preflist after the 3 primaries).

-Due to the structure of the Ring, how it distributes partitions, and how it handles failures, it's relatively simple to ensure that data is replicated to as many physical nodes as possible, while being able to remain operational if a node is unavailable, by simply trying the next available node in the list.
+The way that the Ring is structured allows Riak to ensure data is always written to the appropriate number of physical nodes, even in cases where one or more physical nodes are unavailable.
+It does this by simply trying the next available node in the preflist.

 <h3>Hinted Handoff</h3>

-When a node goes down data is replicated to a backup node.
-But this is not a solution, merely a band aid.
-So Riak will periodically trigger vnodes to check if they reside on the correct node (according to the Ring).
-If not, the managing process will attempt to connect with the home node, and if that node responds, will hand off any data it hold back to proper node.
+When a node goes down, data is replicated to a backup node.
+This is not a permanent solution, but merely a band-aid.
+Riak periodically triggers vnodes to check if they reside on the correct physical node.
+A managing process on each physical node is responsible for handing off these vnodes to the target node, if it is reachable.

 As long as the temporary node cannot connect to the primary, it will continue to access writes and reads on behalf of its incapacitated brethren.

-High availability is not the only purpose of hinted handoff.
-In the case where the ring changes, because a node was added or removed, data must be transferred to its new home.
-In this case, the same thing will happen: a vnode checks if it's in the correct place, and if not, attempts to transfer its data to its new home node.
+Hinted handoff not only helps Riak achieve high availability, it also facilitates data migration when physical nodes are added or removed from the Ring.

 ## Managing a Cluster